Vitalitty/signins_alert/readme.md

 - Detect security anomalies
 - Generate detailed reports in the `reports` directory
 - Create an interactive HTML report combining all findings
+- Include user information such as Last Password Change date in the reports

 ## Date Range Options